-A few national and European programs offer scholarships for international students through bilateral agreements with institutions in other countries, as in the case of the following:
+Several national and European programs offer scholarships for international students who wish to study in Denmark, as in the case of the following:

 If you are enrolled at a university in a Nordic or Baltic country, Nordplus offers the opportunity to undertake a part of your studies in another Nordic or Baltic country.

 There are several scholarships available for non-EU/EEA students provided by the Danish government under the Cultural Agreements.
-These are aimed at highly qualified internationals wishing to immerse themselves in fields of study associated with Denmark.
-They are mainly available to those undertaking Master’s and PhD courses, or Bachelor’s students who have studied Danish for more than two years.
+These are aimed at highly qualified students and young researchers wishing to immerse themselves in fields of study associated with Denmark.

 Non-EU/EEA students can also apply for a limited number of scholarships provided by the government to Danish universities to fund highly qualified full-degree students from non-EU/EEA countries.